 Students took advantage of the semester-long stay in Europe to travel to other cities as well, collectively visiting over 30 different destinations.
 These experiences enriched their design education, as firsthand exposure to the built environment vastly expands the learning experience.

-“By studying abroad in Paris for the semester, I am not only getting to experience firsthand one of the most popular cities in the world, but as part of the program we also get to travel outside the city limits to places such as Honfleur, Fountainbleau, and Eveux, to name a few,” said Dakota Boesch, MArch candidate in the program.
+“By studying abroad in Paris for the semester, I got to experience firsthand one of the most popular cities in the world, but as part of the program we also traveled outside the city limits to places such as Honfleur, Fountainbleau, and Eveux, to name a few,” said Dakota Boesch, MArch student who studied the first semester.